 Minimizes Pressure Ulcers

-This metric is an indication of the percentage of long-term stay residents that are suffering from new or worsened pressure ulcers.
-Many experts believe that pressure ulcers are a reliable measure of the quality of nursing care a nursing home provides.
+This indicates the percentage of long-term stay patients which suffer from pressure ulcers.
+We've found that pressure ulcers are a solid barometer of nursing care quality.

 Minimizes Serious Falls